Babylon.js

-Babylon.js is a real time 3D engine using a JavaScript library for displaying 3D graphics in a web browser via HTML5.
+Babylon.js is a JavaScript library and 3D engine for displaying real time 3D graphics in a web browser via HTML5.
 The source code is available on GitHub and distributed under the Apache License 2.0.

 History and progress

-It was initially released in 2013 under Microsoft Public License having been developed by two Microsoft employees.
-David Catuhe created the 3D game engine and was helped by David Rousset (VR, Gamepad and IndexedDB support) mostly in their free time as a side-project.
-They were also helped by artist Michel Rousseau who contributed several 3D scenes.
-It is based on an earlier game engine for Silverlight's WPF based 3D system.
+It was initially released in 2013 under Microsoft Public License, having been developed by two Microsoft employees in their free time as a side-project.
+David Catuhe created the 3D game engine, while David Rousset implemented VR, Gamepad and IndexedDB support.
+The two were aided by artist Michel Rousseau, who contributed several 3D scenes.
+Babylon.js is based on an earlier game engine for Silverlight's WPF based 3D system.

 Catuhe's side-project then became his full-time job, and his team's primary focus.

 In 2015, it was presented at the WebGL Conference in Paris.
-As of 2018, it has more than 190 contributors and following its promotion and application in games, including one by Ubisoft.
+Following its promotion and application in games, video game publisher Ubisoft released an Assassin's Creed title built atop the library in 2014.
+As of 2024, the project has more than 500 contributors.

 Its use has developed into a variety of fields such as: